‘No commission‘ currency exchange signs are frequently seen in UK High Streets, but this of course is very misleading.

 - PURCHASES – Use your credit card as much as possible for purchases, whether in hotels, restaurants, shops or for travel costs.
 But it’s very important that you use a credit card that does not charge you for overseas transactions.
 For example, the Halifax Clarity Mastercard which converts currency world-wide at the mid-rate and no extra charges.

 - CASH BEFORE YOU TRAVEL – Better rates are obtainable online than at High Street outlets or at airport departure lounges.
-See Avoid Airport Currency Exchange for results of a recent survey, in which the best rate given for online purchase was from MONEYCORP who charged only 1.8% commission – the best buy from all the exchange outlets surveyed – followed closely by TRAVELEX who charged 2.3%.
+See Avoid Airport Currency Exchange for some survey results.
 However, when buying online, bear in mind that the best rates often require a minimum of £500 and you need to wait a day for delivery.
 Also, a disadvantage I find of obtaining foreign currency before you travel is that, as a Senior, I feel quite vulnerable carrying large amounts of cash around.

 - CASH WHEN ABROAD – You often can save money by taking pounds sterling with you and changing them at a bank or exchange dealer in the country visited.
 In many countries, including Austria, Germany, Holland and Hungary for example, I have obtained far better rates than in the UK.
 However, this could mean carrying lots of sterling around.
 Hence, again it can make sense to use a credit card which gives a mid-rate conversion such as the Halifax Clarity Mastercard.
 You will pay interest on the money obtained, as would be the case with similar money purchase on a credit card in the UK, but there are no other charges.